dougeby/IntuneDocs/intune/device-remote-lock.md

 # required metadata

 title: Lock devices with Microsoft Intune - Azure | Microsoft Docs
-description: Use Remote Lock action in Microsoft Intune to lock a device that is protected by a PIN or password.
+description: Use the Remote lock action in Microsoft Intune to lock a device that is protected by a PIN or password.
 keywords:
 author: MandiOhlinger
 ms.author: mandia